zevv/rcdiff/README.md

 - Perforce / p4
 - Subversion

-The type of RCS will be detected when first issuing a svndiff command on the file.
+The type of RCS will be detected when first issuing a rcdiff command on the file.

 The following symbols and syntax highlight groups are used for the signs: